-Thank you to Jason Cobb, John Iacino, Marcell Kiss, and Killian Long, and everyone who participated on the std-proposals mailing list for the countless reviews and suggestions.
+Thank you to Jason Cobb, John Iacino, Marcell Kiss, Killian Long, Theodoric Stier, and everyone who participated on the std-proposals mailing list for the countless reviews and suggestions.
 Additionally, I would like to thank Professor Ben Woodard for his grammatical review.
+Lastly, I'd like to thank Timur Doumler for presenting this paper at Belfast, among other things.